 - Dietary fiber (normalizes bowel movements; lowers cholesterol levels)

-- Flavonols (reduces vascular disease)
+- Flavonols (reduce vascular disease)

 Can eating more vegetables alter genetic diseases?

 Hundreds of studies completed since the 1990s have shown a substantially greater reduction in genetic disease risk among people who consumed large amounts of vegetables compared to those who did not.

 Despite genetic components, Dr. Surampudi explained that we can control a lot of what happens with our bodies.

 “Thirty percent relies on genetics.
 The other 70% is what we do to ourselves,” she said.
 “Diet and nutrition is one of those recommendations that should be discussed at every annual physical.
 Doctors should be checking if their patients are getting the right amount of servings of fruits and vegetables.”

 Dr. Surampudi said it’s the consistent, healthy, small things we do that make a difference in our well-being.
 Developing habits such as eating five servings of vegetables and two servings of fruit per day can have astronomically positive effects on our bodies and overall health.